jevakallio/node/week-2.md

 First up, we are going to build a Node.js API to provide JSON data containing information about all the different [HTTP Status Codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

+Your starting point is this repo: https://github.com/Code-Your-Future/node-status-code-api.
+You need to clone it to your local machine.

 The API is an Express app, just like the one you built last week.
 It has a server.js file but no routes... yet.
 You need to add them.

 To guide you, the app has a test suite which you can run with `npm test`.
 There should be a single failing test.
 The failing test should say something like `Error: expected 200 "OK", got 404 "Not Found"`.